rsandrade/Litecoin-br/Xadrez.md

 The Electrum-LTC website inform the gap limit as 5 by default and appear it needs to be changed to 20 due [the requirement of BTCpay Server](https://twitter.com/NicolasDorier/status/968638958438572032).

-The segwit addresses will be generated with bech32 format, not compatible with some wallets yet and it can be a problem for customers until wallets upgrade to that format.
+The segwit addresses will be generated using bech32 format, not compatible with some wallets yet and it can be a problem for customers until wallets upgrade to that format.

 > [Loafwallet](https://www.loadwallet.org)